Sushant-Banjara/Constitution-Comparison/README.md

 There are two files in this repository:

-Text_to_Csv.ipynb is contains code for cleaning the .txt files and combining all the constitutions to single csv file.
+Text_to_Csv.ipynb is contains code for cleaning .txt files and combining all the constitutions to single csv format.